cameronprince/mptcc/README.md

 5. Run main.py

-6. Custom firmware instructions coming soon.
+Custom firmware build instructions coming soon.

 ## Usage

 ### General Operation

-Rotate encoder 1 to scroll through the main menu.
+Rotate encoder 1 to scroll through the main menu options.
 Press encoder 1 pushbutton to navigate to a sub-menu item or select a screen.
-Pressing encoder 2 pushbutton is consistently used as the Back or Return button.
+Pressing encoder 2 pushbutton is consistently used as the "back" or "return" button.

 ### Interrupter

 On the interrupter screen, encoder 1 rotation sets output on time.
 Encoder 2 rotation sets output frequency.
 Press encoder 3 pushbutton to enable/disable outputs.
-Pressing encoder 4 pushbutton triggers 10x mode where the frequency and on time increments by 10 rather than the default 1.
+Pressing encoder 4 pushbutton triggers 10x mode where the frequency and on time increments by 10 rather than the default of 1.
 To return to the main menu, press encoder 2 pushbutton.

 ### MIDI Input

-When MIDI input is selected from the main menu, the controller immediately begins listening for MIDI events on the MIDI input.
+When MIDI input is selected from the main menu, the controller immediately begins listening for MIDI events on the MIDI port.
 This screen only has one input and that is encoder 2 pushbutton to stop listening for MIDI events and return to the main menu.

 ### MIDI File

 The initial MIDI file screen shows a listing of MIDI files available on the SD card.
 Use encoder 1 rotation to scroll through the list of files.
 Press encoder 1 pushbutton to select a file.
 The display will then show a list of MIDI tracks within the selected file.
-As with files, user encoder 1 to scroll through the list and press encoder 1 pushbutton to select a track.
-On the subsequent assignment screen, rotate encoder 1 to cycle between; None, 1, 2, 3 and 4.
+As with files, use encoder 1 to scroll through the list and press encoder 1 pushbutton to select a track.
+On the subsequent assignment screen, rotate encoder 1 to cycle between None, 1, 2, 3 and 4.
 Pressing encoder 1 pushbutton saves the assignment.
 Pressing encoder 2 push button returns to the track listing without saving the assignment.

 The number of track assignments for a selected MIDI file is displayed in the header of the track listing screen,